msamedina/bionetverification/README.md

 # BNVerify
+BNVerify is a formal verification tool that facilitates proof of correctness of network-based biocomputation (NBC) circuits or error identification in design, and the ability to model various types of errors in the networks and study their effect on circuit behavior.
+This work supports analysis of both nondeterministic and probabilistic models and provides an integrated prototype tool that can generate models for simulation and apply verification using several underlying model checkers including NuSMV, nuXmv, PRISM and Storm.
-BNVerify is a tool used to model and verify the design of network-based biocomputation circuits for the SSP, ExCov and 3-SAT problems as part of the Bio4Comp project.
-The tool generates network description files in SMV and then runs them in the NuSMV model checker.
-Results of verification and their runtimes are saved in Excel files based on the provided template files.
+The tool used to model and verify the design of NBC circuits for the SSP, ExCov and 3-SAT problems as part of the [Bio4Comp project](https://bio4comp.org/).

-Each run generates a new local directory that holds all generated smv files, output results, and Excel data files.
+Each run generates a new local directory that holds all generated SMV/PM files, output results, and Excel data files.
 The directory name is of the format:
 ```sh
 bionetverification_out_{0}
 ```